YehyaMn/Cisco-LAN/README.md

 Open the router and configure the Voice VLAN (VLAN 100).
-Make sure that the VLAN is configured on both the router and the switch
+Make sure that the VLANs are configured on both the router and the switchs

 Configure the switch ports where the phones will be connected to ensure they are in the correct access VLAN and voice VLAN.